“Labor Omnia Vincit” McKay Law

 • App open on the shopper’s phone

-• Multiple grocery bags
+• Significant grocery cargo

 • Receipt photographs or order confirmations